kennedysgarage/kennedysgarage/_posts/2015-07-11-finance-for-freelancers.md

 ---
 layout: post
 permalink: /articles/finance-for-freelancers/
-image: finance-for-freelancers
 title: Finance for freelancers
-excerpt: Working as a freelancer is not easy, but it can be very rewarding if you do it right.
+description: Working as a freelancer is not easy, but it can be very rewarding if you do it right.
 One of the biggest struggles that I feel most of us have is with money.
+image: /assets/posts/finance-for-freelancers/hero.png
 tags:
 - finance
 - freelance